 How do you maintain an air purifier?

-This piece was written by Anne Fritz, who has been researching pet products for The Spruce for more than two years.
+A previous version was updated by Emma Phelps, a writer for The Spruce with several years of experience researching products and writing roundups.
+And the original story was written by Anne Fritz, who has been researching pet products for The Spruce Pets for more than two years.
 Before writing this article, she gathered information from customer reviews and third-party articles.
 To make this list, she also considered the strength, sound, and features of each air purifier.
 She is the proud owner of two rescue dogs.